andrew-pyle/orange-pi-hadoop-cluster/index.md

 $ $ sudo adduser hduser sudo
 ```

-###### Download Hadoop-2.7.3
+#### Download Hadoop-2.7.3
 Now we will download Hadoop!
->In the interest of time and simplicity, we are not compiling the Hadoop source code on the Orange Pi.
+>In the interest of time and simplicity, we will be installing the pre-compiled Hadoop binary rather than compiling Hadoop from the source code on the Orange Pi.
 However, compiling Hadoop so that it runs natively would be best for a production system.
 See [Jonas Widriksson's Tutorial](http://www.widriksson.com/raspberry-pi-2-hadoop-2-cluster/#InstallRaspbian_and_prepare_environment_for_Hadoop) for instructions for compiling Hadoop from source on a Raspberry Pi.
 The Raspberry Pi OS, Raspbian Linux, is derived from Debian Linux so the instructions should match very well.

 Go to http://www.apache.org/dyn/closer.cgi/hadoop/common/hadoop-2.7.3/hadoop-2.7.3.tar.gz and `wget` the Hadoop binary from the suggested mirror for the download.
 ```bash